-Tightness in the legs is the feeling that comes from venous congestion, or inability of the vein system to return blood back to the heart for pumping.
+Tightness of skin in the legs is the feeling that comes from venous congestion, or the inability of the vein system to return blood back to the heart for pumping.
 Tightness is a sign that pressure is accumulating, frequently from blood in the vein system that pools in the leg.
 Tightness can be felt with or without accompanied swelling

 If you’ve been experiencing skin that feels tight on your lower legs, it could be caused by several different medical issues.
 Many times, though, this uncomfortable feeling comes from damaged veins.

 If you’ve been experiencing a tight feeling, check out some of the common causes and how you can treat these medical conditions, or call to speak to a specialist.

 What Are the Common Causes of Tight Feeling Skin on Lower Legs?

 Venous ulcers, which are also sometimes referred to as stasis or varicose ulcers, are usually found in the medial or lower legs around the ankles.
 These ulcers or open sores are caused by circulation problems.
 When the valves inside the leg veins become damaged, the pressure in the veins increases, resulting in sustained venous hypertension.

 While some of the most common symptoms include a rash, discoloration and foul-smelling discharge, venous ulcers can also cause tight feeling skin.
 Along with being uncomfortable, these ulcers can become infected if left untreated, leading to swelling, pain, pus and fever.

 Varicose veins are also caused by malfunctioning valves.
 When the valves in your veins can’t transport the blood back to your heart, they become enlarged and take on a rope-like appearance.
 They tend to be either blue or purple and occur right under the skin.
 While any veins in the body can become varicose, it most commonly occurs in the legs and feet.